aaskorohodov/mi_band_9_pro_pip_girl_fallout_watchface/README.md

 ## FAQ

-- Does this watchface drains battery any faster?
+> **Does this watchface drains battery any faster?**
-- Testing is in progress.
+> > Testing is in progress.
 It looks like animated versions have some effect.
 Will update in several weeks

+> **Why so many colors?**
+> > I have ordered a bunch of different straps for Mi Band, something like 15, and trying to match a color of
+> > watchface to each strap.
+So there probably would be more colors as more and more straps arriving)

 ## Known issues